torsor-io/yaw/README.md

 **Current: v0.1.0 (Initial Public Release)**

-yaw is research software transitioning to production.
+`yaw` is a research prototype transitioning to production.
 What works:
 - ✅ Core operator algebra with normalization
 - ✅ State functionals with GNS foundations
 - ✅ Full-featured REPL with special syntax